Get-Your/Get-Your/README.md

 ...

 > Note that a function cannot have more that 100 arguments, so income verification is limited to 100 users at a time and program enrollment is limited to 99 users.

+# Analytics Settings
+For the City of Fort Collins needs, Power BI was selected for analytics and reporting.
+The following tutorial details connecting to the Postgres database from Power BI.

+1. In Power BI, select 'Get Data' from the startup splash screen or on the ribbon toolbar

+1. In the dialog that opens, type 'postgres' in the top-left search box, then select 'Azure Database for PostgreSQL'

+    ![][7]

+1. In the next dialog, enter the Server and Database settings.
+'DirectQuery' should be selected here for efficiency, as long as Power BI will have connectivity to the database at all times

+    ![][8]

+1. For the username and password on the next dialog, use the analyst user created under `analytics_role` in the [Set up Database Users](#set-up-database-users) section

 # Email Settings
 SendGrid is the service used in this app to send automated email to users.
 Anything in this section references the `sendgrid` package, although a planned change will be to use [`django-anymail`](https://anymail.dev/en/stable) with the SendGrid option instead in order to genericize the email code.